Rural Policing and Hare Coursing

 As one of my officials pointed out when we were in Lincolnshire, the police may not be able to catch someone in the act of hare coursing because of the speed that is involved.
 However, through CCTV and other means, they often discover number plates of vehicles that are not taxed or not MOT-ed.
 They can act on the basis of such an incident in itself, without necessarily catching someone in the act or putting farmers in a position where they have reason to be fearful.
 I emphasise that the police have a range of options enabling us to be smart about prosecution and cracking down on behaviour of this kind.

 Decisions on the use of resources and on law enforcement in individual areas is of course a matter for chief constables.
 It is for them to determine their priorities and policies, along with their police and crime commissioners.
 I believe that the policing plan of the Wiltshire police and crime commissioner was published today.
-PCCs such as Lincolnshire’s Marc Jones want to get a grip on issues such as this, and I commend them for appreciating that in representing their communities they are understanding what is important to those communities.
+PCCs such as Lincolnshire’s Marc Jones want to get a grip on such issues, and I commend them for appreciating that in representing their communities they are understanding what is important to those communities.
 That demonstrates why devolving powers to locally accountable, locally elected PCCs was such an important step.

 Members have mentioned funding this evening.
 Let me remind them that we are firmly committed to reforming the current police funding arrangements, because they are out of date.
 We want a fairer system that is up to date and, importantly, is transparently able to reflect the way in which crime is being dealt with locally.
 We are at the moment taking forward a detailed engagement with the sector itself—police, chief constables, police and crime commissioners, and experts and academics in the field.
 I have met a range of PCCs and chief constables to discuss the issues they think should be covered.
 A number of them, including representatives whose Members have spoken this evening, have raised the issue of making sure that the costs and challenges that rural policing faces are reflected in the formula.
 No new formula will be implemented without public consultation; there will be a full process of that, but it will come at the end of this substantial piece of work that we are doing, to make sure that it is fully informed.
 I have met the PCC for Wiltshire, who has made this point about his own force very directly to me, as has my hon.
 Friend the Member for Salisbury.